LiviuBeraru/tuts/stm/blinky/Readme.md

 * Makefile: commented makefile used to compile the blinky project.
   You can use this file to see how the whole compilation process works and how to use the tools.
-* main.c: this is the actual program.
+* main.c: this is the actual program (with comments).
-* stm32\_flash.ld: linker script provided by ST.
+* stm32\_flash.ld: linker script provided by ST. Contains a description of the memory layout used by the Cortex-M4.
 * stm32f4xx\_conf.h: this file is used to include the header files of the standard peripheral library.
+It is a configuration file.
-You could include those headers directly in main.c, but the peripheral library includes this configuration header, so we must provide it - or else we cannot compile our code.
+  You could include those headers directly in main.c, but the peripheral library includes this configuration header (stm32f4xx.h includes it conditionally), so we must provide it - or else we cannot compile our code against the library.
-  The files is provided by ST.
+  This file is provided by ST and is supposed to be adapted to every project.
-* system\_stm32f4xx.c: implements intialization code called from the startup file.
+* system\_stm32f4xx.c: implements intialization code called from the startup file startup\_stm32f4xx.s (present in the library).
   This file is provided by ST.

 #### Missing files ####

-This repository does not include the peripheral library used to build the program.
+This project does not include the peripheral library used to build the program.
 You can however download the library from ST (see link below).
 In my setup I have extracted the library in a folder one level above the "blinky" folder.
 That is I have the following directory structure: